c-viswanath/movie-recommendation-system/README.md

-Here's a README file for your movie recommendation project:

----

 # Movie Recommendation System

 This project is a Content-Based Movie Recommendation System that uses movie metadata from the TMDB 5000 dataset to recommend movies similar to a given title.
 The recommendation engine is built using techniques such as text preprocessing, stemming, and cosine similarity.